 Laced with nutmeg and cinnamon, these cakey, cider-flavoured doughnuts are perfect for the cooler months.
-It does take some effort to deep-fry your own doughnuts at home, but the result is always worth it!
+It can take some effort to deep-fry your doughnuts at home, but the result is always worth it!

 Coffee jelly, chocolate custard and buttermilk doughnuts come together for this truly decadent dessert.
 For an extra caffeine hit, dust your balls in cinnamon and instant coffee sugar.

 Want more?
 Check out SBS Food's doughnut collection here.